falquaddoomi/monday-wakatime/README.md

 ## IMPORTANT: Currently Not Functioning

-Currently monday's API doesn't allow you to update time-tracking columns specifically, so the above will fail with the following error:
+Currently monday's API doesn't allow you to update time-tracking columns specifically, so the script will fail with the following error:

 ```json
 {